Cumberland slider: Behavior

 T. s. troostii is a communal basker.
 It basks on protrusions out of the water and may bask in stacks or with other species.
 It is active from April to October.
 "Slider" comes from its habit of sliding into the water when alarmed while basking, going to deep water for safety, where most predators cannot pursue it.

 Geographic range and habitat

 T. s. troostii is found throughout the Mississippi and Tennessee River drainages, and the Southeastern United States.
 This subspecies prefers quiet waters with muddy bottoms.
 Ponds, lakes, and streams, with a profusion of aquatic vegetation, organic substrate, and overhanging basking spots, are especially favored.

-Most people agree that the native lands of the Cumberland slider are in the Cumberland River Valley, ranging in Kentucky and Tennessee, but with the exotic animal trade, it has become a common sight even into Alabama, Georgia, and Illinois.
+Most people agree that the native lands of the Cumberland slider are in the Cumberland River Valley, ranging in Kentucky and Tennessee, but with the exotic animal trade, it has become a common sight even in Alabama, Georgia, and Illinois.

 Reproduction

 Breeding of T. s. troostii takes place in spring, fall, and winter.
 The male and female go through a mating ritual in which the male "claws" at the female's face and his fore legs stiffen.
 The female then allows the male to mount.
 The females may go extremely far from the water to nest and are occasionally hit by cars while crossing roads.
 Females construct a nest, usually at night, in various soil types.
 Clutch size is six to 15 eggs with 71% of the females producing two clutches per year.